flame-engine/flame/doc/components.md

 );
 ```

-If you are not using `BaseGame`, don't forget this component needs to be updated, because the
+If you are not using `FlameGame`, don't forget this component needs to be updated, because the
 animation object needs to be ticked to move the frames.

 ## SpriteAnimationGroup